 BACKSTORY: Gene Marshall is the creation of Mel Odom and was initially released in 15.5" high doll form through the Ashton-Drake Galleries, beginning in 1995.
 This growing collection of photos will include both publicity stills as well as photographs from my personal collection of Gene Marshall, Trent Osborn, and other “friends” from the Fashion Doll World.
 After 2005, Jason Wu and Integrity Toys took over the Gene Marshall collection.

-From the Gene Marshall website:
+From the now defunct Gene Marshall website:

 The Gene doll debuted at Toy Fair in February of 1995.
 The immediate response by collectors was a positive one, with many rejoicing at a new doll finally breaking a decades-old monopoly on the fashion doll world.
 Rabid on-line attention to Gene convinced Ashton-Drake, the original manufacturers, to continue and expand the line.